ggustin93/ghostly-plus-dashboard/memory-bank/systemPatterns.md

 -   **Row-Level Security (RLS)**: Supabase (PostgreSQL) RLS will be extensively used to ensure users can only access data they are authorized to see.
 (Source: [docs/prd.md](mdc:docs/prd.md) 4.4.1, [docs/security.md](mdc:docs/security.md) Section 2)
 -   **Application-Level Encryption**: Sensitive medical data will be encrypted by the FastAPI backend using Fernet before storage in Supabase and decrypted upon retrieval for authorized users.
 (Source: [docs/prd.md](mdc:docs/prd.md) 4.5.1, [docs/security.md](mdc:docs/security.md) Section 3)
 -   **Pseudonymization**: Patient identifiers will be pseudonymized (e.g., using SHA-256) to enhance privacy.
 (Source: [docs/prd.md](mdc:docs/prd.md) 4.5.1, [docs/security.md](mdc:docs/security.md) Section 4)
--   **API-Driven Architecture**: The **Next.js frontend** interacts with the FastAPI backend primarily through REST APIs.
-Next.js server-side logic (Server Components, Route Handlers) may interact directly with Supabase for initial loads/RLS-protected data or handle specific backend tasks, complementing the separate FastAPI service. *(Frontend switched to Next.js for its integrated full-stack capabilities and ecosystem benefits)*.
+-   **API-Driven Architecture**: The **React frontend** interacts with the FastAPI backend primarily through REST APIs.
+Next.js server-side logic (Server Components, Route Handlers) may interact directly with Supabase for initial loads/RLS-protected data or handle specific backend tasks, complementing the separate FastAPI service. *(Frontend switched to React for its integrated full-stack capabilities and ecosystem benefits)*.
 -   **Containerization**: Docker will be used for packaging the frontend (`frontend-2`) and backend applications, orchestrated with Docker Compose for development and simplifying deployment.
     -   For local development, Supabase services are also containerized using a dedicated `supabase_config/docker-compose.yml`.
 Currently, core services like `studio`, `kong`, `auth`, `rest`, `storage`, `db`, `meta`, and `supavisor` are active, while others (`realtime`, `functions`, etc.) are commented out to streamline the local environment.
     (Source: [docs/prd.md](mdc:docs/prd.md) 4.6.1)